' Causes of Bankruptcy - Law Offices of Robert M. Geller

 • They bought a home and took on mortgage payments.

-• They launched a business with the hope of providing jobs to people in their community.
+• They launched a business hoping to provide jobs to people in their community.

 • They invited extended family members to move in with them because those people were experiencing hardship.